phil-warner/smsw-csharp-sdk/README.md

-# IO.Swagger - the C# library for the The SMS Works API
+# C# library for the The SMS Works API

 The SMS Works provides a low-cost, reliable SMS API for developers.
 Pay only for delivered texts, all failed messages are refunded.